27-Year-Old Defenseman – Columbus Blue Jackets

 Justin Falk Contract Information:

-Signed a one-year, two-way deal with the Wild in August 2014.
+Signed a one-year, two-way deal with the Blue Jackets in May 2015.

 To instantly reveal our fantasy analysis of every player – including Justin Falk – simply subscribe now.